jtownson/odyssey/README.md

 It allows you to generate and parse/verify verifiable credentials.

 The implementation is currently at an early stage and support is provided for the 'basic' w3c data model tests.

+The library will generate and verify credentials using the JWTs signature scheme.
+It does not processes embedded JSON-LD proofs (yet).
 More to come.

-The library will generate and verify credentials provided as JWTs but it does not processes embedded JSON-LD proofs (yet).
-Again, more to come.

 The w3c vc-test-suite is included as a submodule of this project.
 You can run the test suite against odyssey.